tpaidi/SER598-build-tools-website/content/docs/rollup/act1.md

    - `npm run serve` to start a local server and view your application in the browser.

 ---

-## Why Rollup Helps ##
-1. Dependency Resolution:
-   Rollup supports ES6 module syntax and automatically resolves imports and exports, ensuring that dependencies are included in the correct order.

-2. Tree Shaking:
-   Rollup eliminates unused code, resulting in smaller and more efficient bundles.
-This is particularly beneficial for large projects and libraries.

-3. Plugin Ecosystem:
-   A rich ecosystem of plugins enables handling various tasks—such as bundling CSS, generating HTML, and minifying code—without manual intervention.

-4. Code Optimization:
-   Rollup produces highly optimized bundles by default.
-Combined with tree shaking and minification plugins, this leads to faster load times.

-5. Modular Code Structure:
-   Encourages writing modular, maintainable code.
-Developers can break down the codebase into logical modules, improving scalability.

-6. Format Flexibility:
-   Rollup can output multiple formats (ES modules, CommonJS, etc.) to ensure compatibility with different browsers and environments.

----

 ## Conclusion ##

 Without Rollup:
 - Developers must manually manage script and CSS loading.
 - Incorrect import orders lead to runtime errors.
-- Multiple HTTP requests slow down page load times.

 With Rollup:
 - Dependencies are resolved automatically.
-- Tree shaking eliminates unused code, reducing bundle size.
 - Script and CSS order are handled by Rollup, simplifying project management.
 - The project becomes more scalable, maintainable, and optimized for both development and production environments.